TCF proudly supports diversity and inclusion. Read our full statement here.

 Kevin Carroll, Managing Director at Morgan Stanley Private Wealth Management, and his team work with a small and select number of ultra high net worth families and individuals, delivering and customizing highly sophisticated wealth management solutions.
 Prior to MS, Kevin was at Goldman Sachs PWM for almost 13 years, where he was a member of the prestigious Advisory Council, awarded only to the top 20 percent of advisors.

 Kevin hails originally from the Midwest, where he grew up in Chicago.
 He obtained his undergraduate degree summa cum laude from Notre Dame and upon graduation immediately went to work for PricewaterhouseCoopers where he covered a variety of Fortune 500 accounts as a CPA.
 He eventually became a manager at PwC.
-Kevin then opted to pursue business school and obtained his MBA from Wharton where he was immediately named to the Dean’s list, the top 10% of students.
+Kevin then opted to pursue business school, obtaining his MBA from Wharton.

 Kevin joined the board of TCF in November 2016.
 Kevin also serves as a board member of NOVA Hope for Haiti as well as The Chris Lary Memorial Fund of the Alliance for Catholic Education at Notre Dame.
 He is also actively involved with Facing History & Ourselves, most recently serving as a board member in Chicago for over ten years.
 Kevin is a resident of Manhattan and makes his home in the West Village.